'Children of a Lesser God': Theater Review

 James' tweedy boss, Mr. Franklin (an awkward Anthony Edwards), asks him to take on 26-year-old Sarah as a special student, and her hostility about receiving instruction from a hearing person puts them at odds for a minute.
 He learns that Sarah has been a resident at the school since she was a child, cutting ties with her family at age 18 and staying on beyond the standard graduation age by working as a cleaner in the dorms.

-Her childhood friend Orin (John McGinty, forceful and spontaneous) is also hearing-impaired but has conquered the difficulties of speech with determination.
+Her childhood friend Orin (John McGinty, forceful and spontaneous) is partially deaf and has conquered the difficulties of speech with determination.
 Unlike him, Sarah refuses to attempt any form of language other than ASL.
 She is clearly intelligent and strong-willed, declaring that she will not do anything she can't do well.
 On the more pliant side is Lydia (Treshelle Edmond), a perky teenage student who makes no attempt to hide her crush on James, and, quite frankly, an annoying character who adds little.